 Banking and finance

-Japan is a mature market economy with a well-developed and sophisticated banking and financial system and the total financial assets were estimated at A$17 trillion (Source: Nomura Research Institute, Japan's Asset Management Business 2013/2014).
+Japan is a mature market economy with a well-developed and sophisticated banking and financial system, with total financial assets estimated at A$17 trillion (Source: Nomura Research Institute, Japan's Asset Management Business 2013/2014).
 Three mega financial groups – Mitsubishi UFJ (MUFG), Sumitomo Mitsui (SMFG) and Mizuno FG – dominate the banking sector.
 These financial groups are comprised of retail banking, trust banking, investment banking and asset management related businesses.

-Some of the major foreign banks active in the market:
+Some of the major foreign banks active in the market are:

 - Bank of America

 - Credit Suisse

 - Deutsche Bank